zanettiprado/guess-battleship-game/README.md

 ![invalid](./Assets/Images/invalid-guess.PNG)

-Game will not allow player try the same guess more than once.
+The game will not allow the player to try the same guess.
 So if it happen a message will alert they that it was tried already to choose another guess.

 ![Same Guess](./Assets/Images/same-guess.PNG)